balanced/balanced.github.com/_posts/2014-05-14-tdd-your-api.md

 Time to throw it all out and do something again!

+At this point, it was clear that building something totally custom wasn't the right answer.
+The maintenance costs are just too high.
+And other people build APIs, so they _must_ do something like this, right?
+Well, while there are some tools for doing things like this, none of them are particuarly great.
+They were all missing at least one thing that we considered vital.
+One of the bigger issues is that many of these tools assume that you're simply doing 'Rails style REST,' and not using hypermedia.
+Or they require you to write a WSDL or WADL or use RAML.

 ## Eat your cucumbers!

 Replacing this system was my first task here.
 [I decided to use